A Separation: Plot

-Razieh says that Nader knew of her pregnancy because he heard a conversation in the flat between her and Termeh’s tutor, in which the tutor recommended a doctor to her.
+Razieh says that Nader knew of her pregnancy because he heard a conversation in the flat between her and Termeh's tutor, in which the tutor recommended a doctor to her.
 Nader denies this, and the tutor gives evidence in his support.
-Termeh finds reasons to believe this is not true, and Nader at last admits to her that he has lied for her sake and his father’s: he cannot go to prison.
+Termeh finds reasons to believe this is not true, and Nader at last admits to her that he has lied for her sake and his father's: he cannot go to prison.
 The tutor withdraws her evidence.
-To protect her father, Termeh tells the judge that he did not know of the pregnancy until she told him.
+To protect her father, Termeh tells the judge that her father did not know of the pregnancy until she told him.

 Nader claims that when he pushed Razieh out of the flat, she could not have fallen down the steps, but would have been protected by the railing.
 Razieh confesses to Simin that when she went out to bring back the old man, she was hit by a car and was in pain that night; this was the day before Nader pushed her, and she had gone out that day to see a doctor.

-Hodjat is violent, and Simin fears for Termeh’s safety.
+Hodjat is violent, and Simin fears for Termeh's safety.
 Simin persuades Nader to make a payment to Hodjat, but Nader first asks Razieh to swear on the Qur'an that he is the cause of her miscarriage.
 She cannot do so.
 Hodjat cannot force her, and begins hitting himself in a rage.

 Later, at the family court, Nader and Simin are granted a divorce.
 As the film ends, they wait separately outside the court while Termeh tells the judge which parent she chooses to live with.